Jefferson Davis State Historic Site

 Our visitor's center features exhibits detailing Davis' political life before and after the Civil War and the building of the monument.
 Also told is the little known story of the Kentucky "Orphan Brigade."

 Enjoy your next family outing under the proud auspices of the historic monument.
-A picnic area, two picnic shelters (near rest room facilities) and a playground are available at the monument site.
 Large shelter (holds 100) and small shelter (holds 50) are available for rental with 10 days advanced notice.
 Call 270-889-6100.